Eclypses/mte-relay-server/guides/aws/mte-api-relay-container-usage-guide.md

 7. Port Mappings
     - Container runs on port 8080 for HTTP traffic
 8. Provide [Required Environment Variables](#required-configuration-variables)
     - Additional environment variables can be set.
-Please see [MTE Relay Server Docs](#optional-configuration-variables) for more info.
+Please see [Optional Configuration Variables](#optional-configuration-variables) for more info.
 9. Select to export logs to AWS Cloud Watch
     - Create a new CloudWatch log group, and select the same region your MTE Relay Server is running in.
     - Subject to CloudWatch [limits](https://docs.aws.amazon.com/AmazonCloudWatch/latest/monitoring/cloudwatch_limits.html)